vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-mysql.md

 - Spark has been installed.

+- [mysql-connector-java-xxx.jar](https://mvnrepository.com/artifact/mysql/mysql-connector-java) has been downloaded and placed in the directory `SPARK_HOME/jars` of Spark.

 - Learn about the Schema created in NebulaGraph, including names and properties of Tags and Edge types, and more.

 - The Hadoop service has been installed and started.